gaevoy/gaevoy.github.io/_posts/2022-12-06-lessons-learned-running-company.md

 ![Right people](/img/lessons-learned-running-company/right-people.jpg "Right people" ){:style="max-width:400px; width:100%;" class="block-center"}

 In a business this is completely different.
-You must know many people and talk to them, like bookkeeper, lawyer, tax officer, bank staff, `DBB Software` CEO and engineers.
+You must know many people and talk to them, like bookkeeper, lawyer, tax officer, bank staff, CEO and engineers.
 To participate in `Facebook` entrepreneur groups and watch `YouTube` channels.
 It gets more complicated when more than one person needs to be involved to solve a problem.
 Step by step, I managed to build connections with right people.

 ## Ask correctly, be as specific as possible